exbibyte/enhance/README.md

 ## Progress:

-Addition of UI stream event filtering.
+Addition of UI eventing and stream filtering modules.
 Testing of initial version of trackball functionality: https://youtu.be/hnAWd_QL_XY

 Testing of rotation and shadow mapping: